arnaudroger/blog/20160718-TestingMultipleVersionLibrary.md

 }
 ```

-and Here you go, bob is your uncle, we have a declarative way to run our tests against multiple versions of the same library.
+And there you go, bob's your uncle, we have a declarative way to run our tests against multiple versions of the same library.

 ## What's next

-Also it works, the management of the url can become cumbersome when you need to add more libraries in the classpath.
-It is possible
+The management of the URLs can become cumbersome as your dependancies grow and you need to add more libraries in the classpath.
-to give a list of classes you want to load from the classloader and write some code that will find where that class is loaded from to add it to the list of URL.
+It is possible to provide a list of classes you wish to load from the ClassLoader and write some code to find where each class is loaded from and add each to the list of URLs.

-You might also need to exclude some class from that class loader, surefire create a big jar of everything and if you do url discovery
+You may also need to exclude some classes from that ClassLoader - surefire creates a large jar of everything and if you perform URL discovery
 it will pick that jar and @Test.class with it.
 Then the runner won't recognize the @Test annotation on the class as they have different ClassLoaders.
-so you will need to exclude any junit class.
+So ensure you avoid any junit classes being added to the URLs within the annotation.

 ## ClassLoader leakage

-Some of the test might end up registering Class that reference the ClassLoader in a ThreadLocal making it reachable even
+Some of the tests might end up registering Classes which reference the ClassLoader in a ThreadLocal, making it reachable even
 after the test run.
-You might have exclude those Classes from the ClassLoader - netty has some of those -.
+You might have exclude those Classes from the ClassLoader - netty has some of those.
 To find those do a Heapdump and load it in [MAT](http://www.eclipse.org/mat/), find your ClassLoader and look for path to gc root.

-Some other classes might need to be exclude if you get ClassCastException.
+Some other classes might need to be excluded if you get ClassCastException.
-If so you probably want to add a validation of the version of the library the test is running against.
+If so you probably want to add a validation check for the version of the library which the test is running against.